2 sheriff's deputies shot, wounded at home; standoff ensues - WHIZ News

 COLUMBUS, Ohio (AP) — Two sheriff’s deputies who were helping to serve a warrant at a Columbus home were shot and wounded early Tuesday, sparking a lengthy standoff at the residence.

 A Franklin County Sheriff’s Office spokesman said the two deputies were shot around 8 a.m., not long after officers had arrived at the home.
-They were both hit in the legs and were being treated at a hospital for injuries that were not considered life-threatening, but their names have not been released.
+The warrant was for a woman who lives in the home and mandated that she be taken to a facility for a mental health evaluation, authorities said.

-The suspected shooter barricaded himself inside the home after the shooting, and the standoff was still ongoing late Tuesday morning.
-It wasn’t immediately clear if anyone else was in the home.
+Both deputies were shot in the back of the legs and were taken to a hospital.
+One deputy underwent surgery while the other was treated for his wounds, and both were expected to recover, authorities said.

-Several roads near the home were blocked off as authorities tried to negotiate with the suspect.
-It wasn’t immediately clear if any nearby homes had been evacuated.
+The shooter was believed to be the woman the warrant was issued for, authorities said, and deputies returned fire after their colleagues were hit.
+The woman then barricaded herself inside the home, and it wasn’t known if she was wounded in the exchange of gunfire.